loganmcbroom/Flan/README.md

 Creative audio processing library based on the Composers Desktop Project.

 # Compilation
-Depends on libsndfile, libsamplerate, fftw (the float version).
+Optionally depends on libsndfile, FFTW (the float version), and OpenCL. libsndfile enables file formats besides WAVE.
+FFTW makes several main algorithms significantly faster.
-OpenCL is an optional dependancy that permits large optimizations in some of the main algorithms.
+OpenCL permits large optimizations in some of the main algorithms.
 Things will hopefully work out of the box via cmake.
+Dependencies are cmake options and enabled by default, disabling them should allow building anywhere c++14 can be used.
 The cmake find modules are fairly bare-bones, so if they can't find something make sure it is in the system PATH.

 # Usage